hinance/hinance/README.md

 Each row of the
 [example report](http://www.hinance.org/examples/max/out/www/dtp-slice0-step5605201-ofs0-col15-cat4.html)
 table represents one change.
-Related changes are grouped together using the same **group** identifier ([example](http://www.hinance.org/examples/max/out/www/dtp-group1062.html)).
+Related changes are grouped together by using the same **group** identifier ([example](http://www.hinance.org/examples/max/out/www/dtp-group1062.html)).

 Transformation of the scraped data into a list of changes is done in several